rasoulveisi/crypto-automaation/README.md

 # Crypto Automation Worker

-A Cloudflare Worker that provides automated crypto market analysis and trading recommendations via Telegram using KuCoin API.
+A Cloudflare Worker that provides automated crypto market analysis and trading recommendations via Telegram using KuCoin API and Google Gemini AI.

 ## 🏗️ Project Structure

-The project has been refactored into a clean, modular structure:
+The project follows a clean, modular architecture:

 ```
 src/